 But what if you could stand in front of a client boardroom and present your concepts with the confidence of 75,000 surveys to back you up?

 What if you knew with scientific precision exactly what the target audience wants from your client, and the messages that will motivate them the most?
 What if you could say to the client that your ideas are based on six times more data than required for a Ph.D.?
 Well, now you can.
 Every time.

 Speaking as a retired creative director/copywriter myself, this is one of the most satisfying things about the Valuegraphics Database.
 Armed with a Valuegraphics Profile, creative professionals in any field can develop concepts guided by the personal values that the target audience shares.
 And since what we value determines what we do, well, you can create work that will be far more influential and more motivating than ever before.

 In fact, your concepts will motivate the intended audience as much as eight times more effectively with Valuegraphics on your side.
 That's like magically having eight times more budget, just by using the shared personal values of your audience as your inspiration.
 You will have banished potentially hazardous opinions and guesswork, and given birth to a big idea based on big data and facts.

 Your client will get the results they need.
 You will look like a hero.
 Confetti canons will fire.
 Champagne corks will pop, and the aforementioned charcuterie platter will appear on the boardroom table.

 But just between you and me?
 The best thing about using Valuegraphics to develop your work is standing in front of that boardroom full of clients, and knowing, with the certainty of a scientist, that what you are proposing is right.
 It's not a hunch.
 It's not simply a firm conviction.
 It's right.

 We've been actively engaged using the database for creative professionals in all disciplines, and the brands they work with, since 2016.
 Want to chat?
 We love meeting new teams!
-Drop us a note, or call, or use that little box over there on the right or – well – you know what to do.
+Drop us a note, or call, or – well – you know what to do.